sa-tre/satre-specification/docs/source/contributing/index.md

 We welcome contributions to this project via GitHub issues and pull requests.
 Please follow these guidelines to make sure your contributions can be easily integrated into the project.
-As you start contributing don't forget that your ideas are more important than perfectly formatted contributions :heart:.
+As you start contributing, don't forget that your ideas are more important than perfectly formatted contributions :heart:.

 If you have any questions that aren't discussed below, please let us know through one of the many ways to [get in touch](contributing-get-in-touch).